techfromsage/tripod-php/README.md

 Transactions
 ----

+MongoDB is only atomic at the document level.
+Tripod datasets store one [CBD])((http://www.w3.org/Submission/CBD/)) per document.
+Therefore an update to a graph of data can impact 1..n documents.

 Tripod maintains a transaction log (tlog) of updates to allow rollback in the case of multi-document writes.
 It is possible (and recommended) to run this on a seperate cluster to your main data.
 For disaster recovery, You can use the tlog to replay transactions on top of a known-good backup.

 In production we run a small 2nd cluster in EC2 which stores up to 7 days of tlog, we prune and flush this periodically to S3.